lalawue/PinStackView/README.md

 - alignment: cross axis direction, you can specify view's alignment by alignSelf()
 - spacing: spacing between items in axis direction
 - padding: items will layout after padding
-- autoSizeChangedCallback: in .auto style, when PinStackView bounds changed, it will callback for you to change superview's layout if needed
+- layoutCallback: call back after every layout, will pass in true when size changed

 ### PinStackItemInfo

-PinStackItemInfo was each item's layout definition, you will get instance after addItem(), you can chaned interface below
+PinStackItemInfo was each item's layout definition, you will get instance after addItem()

 - top(): top margin, points or inner height ratio after padding
 - bottom(): bottom margin, points or inner height ratio after padding